 Moderator’s suggestion: The moderator thinks that it is not needed to discuss this topic in the second phase.

-Questions 1.1-2: Do you agree to introduce the method to support requesting a neighbour cell to change the beam sweeping pattern?
+Questions 1.1-2: Do you agree to introduce the method to support indicating a change of the beam sweeping pattern from the gNB-DU toward the gNB-CU?